Breast Augmentation is performed under general anaesthetic in hospital, generally as a day patient.

 We recommend one to two weeks off work and a garment (which is like a soft, supportive bra for 6 weeks).
 Depending on the type of work you do, you may be more comfortable with a longer recovery time.

-The total cost is from $10,600.
-This is inclusive of the surgeon’s fee, leading-brand round implants, hospital day stay, garment, anaesthetist’s fee and follow up visits.
+The total cost is from $13,990.
+This is inclusive of the surgeon’s fee, leading-brand round implants, hospital stay, anaesthetist’s fee, garment, LED light therapy for scar minimisation and follow up visits.

-There are some very limited circumstances were Medicare will provide a rebate for women with considerable breast asymmetry (different sized breasts) or tuberous breasts.
+There are some very limited circumstances where Medicare will provide a rebate for women with considerable breast asymmetry (different sized breasts) or tuberous breasts.
+See more in the FAQs below.

-This patient had a breast augmentation by Dr Moncrieff using 390cc anatomical implants for an implant supported lift (avoiding full surgical lift scars).
+This patient had a breast augmentation by Dr Moncrieff using a 390cc (left) and 440cc (right) anatomical implant to correct asymmetry.

 Generally no as the procedure is cosmetic.